-Saratoga Bridges Leadership Institute began in 2009 to strengthen our workforce, build internal leadership capacity, foster long-range individual growth, ensure stability and develop a group of highly knowledgeable staff.
-Candidates apply and are chosen as individuals who have shown a potential for advancement in administrative and executive functions.
-Selected staff members meet monthly to receive training on the fundamentals of leadership and determine the manner in which to experience the agency mission and each department’s activities.
+Saratoga Bridges Leadership Institute began in 2009 to strengthen our workforce, build internal leadership capacity, foster long-range individual growth, ensure stability and develop a group of highly knowledgeable staff. highly knowledgeable staff.
+Selected staff meet monthly with coordinator, Dr. Thaddeus Obloy, to receive training on the fundamentals of leadership.
+The Institute provides an opportunity for the member to experience the agency mission and familiarize themselves with each department’s activities.
 Their training focuses on topics that include supervisory strategies, communications, human behavior, self-analysis, presentation skills and others.
-Mentors guide the candidates until he or she is ready to successfully demonstrate their knowledge base to a graduation panel of executives and peers.
+Working with mentors, the Leadership Institute members develop a project that will benefit the agency and the people they support.
+The mentors guide the candidates until he or she is ready to successfully demonstrate their knowledge base to a graduation panel of executives and peers.

-As graduates, these five employees can become mentors for co-workers in the Leadership Institute program, serve on future graduate panels and use their training for agency-wide task forces and committees.
+As graduates, they can become mentors for co-workers in the Leadership Institute program, serve on future graduate panels and use their training for agency-wide task forces and committees.